scicloj/wolframite/README.md

-# Clojuratica
+# Wolframite

-An interface between Clojure and the Wolfram Language and Mathematica.
+An interface between Clojure and the Wolfram Language and Mathematica / [Wolfram Engine](https://www.wolfram.com/engine/).

+## Status

+**Wolframite is currently (Q4/2023) under active development again.
+You can [keep track of what is happening in this discussion](/scicloj/wolframite/discussions/17).
+Notice that the `master` branch is very outdated, and active development happens on [`develop`](/scicloj/wolframite/tree/develop), which we want to bring to a conclusion and merge to master ASAP.**

+**BEWARE: The documentation below here has mostly not been updated yet.**

-## What is Clojuratica? ##
+## What is Wolframite? ##

-Clojuratica brings together two of today's most exciting tools for high-performance, parallel computation.
+Wolframite (formerly Clojuratica) brings together two of today's most exciting tools for high-performance, parallel computation.

 [Clojure](http://clojure.org) is a dynamic functional programming language with a compelling approach to concurrency and state, a strong cast of persistent immutable data structures, and a growing reputation for doing all the right things.
 [Wolfram Mathematica](https://www.wolfram.com/mathematica/) is arguably the world's most powerful integrated tool for numerical computation, symbolic mathematics, optimization, and visualization and is build on top of its own splendid functional programming language, [Wolfram Language](https://www.wolfram.com/language/).